 In 1988 Granada TV broadcast a 13-part TV adaptation - in prime time - of the first three novels in Deighton's Samson series: Berlin Game, Mexico Set and London Match.
 The series was presented as Game, Set and Match.

 It was replete with an all-star cast of top British actors and received well - mostly - by critics.
 However, the ITV adaptation - with Ian Holm as Bernard Samson - failed to match Deighton's expectations and the producers, evidently, had their own vision for how things would proceed.
 As a result, Deighton declined to license further broadcasts or DVD distributions, instead buying up the rights.

-Twenty-six years later, a new TV adaptation of all three trilogies in the series has been optioned by Clerkenwell films, although no information on the progress beyond pre-production development has yet been made available in the three years since the options were purchased.
+Twenty-seven years later, a new TV adaptation of all three trilogies in the series has been optioned by Clerkenwell films, although no information on the progress beyond pre-production development has yet been made available in the three years since the options were purchased.
 Let's hope it's not going to be left on the shelf.

 As a result, this original series is your only chance to see Bernard Samson on the small screen … for now.

 This 13-part mini series follows the plots of the three books pretty much to the letter: the discovery of the mole; Fiona's flight from London to Moscow; the turning of Erich Stinnes and then the dramatic end-game in Berlin, when Bernard inadvertently plays the pawn in a Kremlin power game.